braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/cookies_and_storage.md

 ## Device Properties

-By default, Braze will collect the following device-level properties to allow device, language, and timezone based message personalization:
+By default, Braze will collect the following device-level properties to allow device, language, and time zone based message personalization:

 * BROWSER
 * BROWSER_VERSION